Stacey Brown, MA, LMHC, NCC

 Stacey Brown has served as a School Counselor, Behavior Specialist, Consultant and Staff Development Trainer for the Lee County School District.
 She has provided Intensive Therapeutic On-Site Services (ITOSS) for children in foster care and emotionally disturbed children, served as an Addictions Counselor for adolescents and their families through residential treatment programs and as a Parenting Coordinator through the Lee County divorce courts.
 Stacey served as a Clinical Supervisor for a local provider offering in home counseling to children and adults.

 Stacey Brown was the founding Co-Executive Director of Children’s Mental Health Services of Southwest Florida, LLC, a nonprofit organization targeting therapeutic treatment and education for children and families.
 She also was the founding Executive Director of The Foundation for Professional Development, a training corporation that provides continuing education to licensed professionals in the education and health care fields.
-She is the Clinical Director for a local drug and alcohol organization where she provides clinical supervision assuring ethical adherence for state licensure of the facility.
+She is the Clinical Director for a local drug and alcohol organization, AIM/Target Programs, where she provides clinical supervision assuring ethical adherence for state licensure of the facility.

 Stacey Brown has been an active member and leader of several Southwest Florida community and professional boards, including the CHADD Professional Advisory Board.
 She served on the CHADD Editorial Advisory Board of Attention magazine, a national publication.
 Stacey Brown is a former President of the Lee County Counselors' Association and a Regional Director for the Florida Counselors Association.
 She has served as a member of the Fort Myers Women's Community Club, Lee County Kappa Kappa Gamma Alumni and the Lee County Human Services Advisory Board.
 She has served as a volunteer for the Lee County School Board, Habitat for Humanity and the Abuse, Counseling and Treatment Center in Fort Myers, Florida.
+Stacey volunteers with Kappa Kappa Gamma Sorority to deliver mental health education to college women across the country.